ehansis/til/pages/hdd_sleep.md

 * [D. J Cal et al. REM, not incubation, improves creativity by priming associative networks.
 PNAS 106 (25) 10130-10134, 2009](https://www.pnas.org/content/pnas/106/25/10130.full.pdf)
 * [How to Wake Up To Your Creativity, Time Magazine, 30 April 2017](https://time.com/4737596/sleep-brain-creativity/)
 * [P. Lewis et al. How memory replay in sleep boosts creative problem solving.
 Trends in Cognitive Sciences 22 (6), 2018](http://orca.cf.ac.uk/111453/)

-(If you think this article is inaccurate or vastly simplified, please help me make it better!)

 <<< Go back to the [table of contents](../README.md) || Opinions are mine, not necessarily those of [Vebeto GmbH](https://www.vebeto.de)